isc-projects/kea/doc/sphinx/arm/install.rst

 Retrieve From Git
 -----------------

+The latest development code is available on GitLab (see https://gitlab.isc.org/isc-projects/kea).
+The Kea source is public and development is done in the “master” branch.

 Downloading this "bleeding edge" code is recommended only for developers or advanced users.
 Using development code in a production environment is not recommended.